Create an Airwallex account today

 Get started

-• Account and transaction fees: Compare monthly maintenance fees, transaction limits, and cash deposit fees to find the best option for your needs.
+• Account and transaction fees: Compare monthly maintenance fees, transaction limits, and cash deposit fees.
+Traditional banks like Chase Bank can charge account fees up to $95 per month3.
 For small or online-only businesses, a fee-free or low-cost digital account may offer the best value.

 • International payment capabilities and FX fees: If you send or receive payments across borders, look for providers that offer competitive foreign exchange rates, multi-currency support, and low or no international wire fees.